About the VCE

 Specific eligibility requirements

-There are specific eligibility requirements for:
+There are specific eligibility requirements for enrolment in:

 - Chinese Language, Culture and Society